LiamMGit/LiamSynapse/README.md

     tty: true
 ```

 The configuration is done using two `appsettings.ENVIRONMENT.json` for the listing and server.
-This will typically be `appsettings.Production.json`
+This will typically be `appsettings.Production.json`.
+Example configs can be found at `Synapse.Listing/appsettings.json.sample` and `Synapse.Server/appsettings.json.sample`

 Although assets can be hosted from `wwwroot/` using the Listing project, it is recommended to use a CDN.
+Example assets can be found in the `SampleAssets` directory.

 Listing appsettings:
 ```json5